alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 .right-column[
 <br><br>
-.conclusion[The decomposition of the sampling process into meaningful steps yields patterns that may be correlated with the reward function and facilitates learning complex distributions.]
+.conclusion-float[The decomposition of the sampling process into meaningful steps yields patterns that may be correlated with the reward function and facilitates learning complex distributions.]
 ]

 ---